michaeldubu/Nexus-Code-CLI/COMPLETE_STATUS.md

 ## 🎯 WHAT IS THIS?

-Nexus Code CLI is a **fully conversational AI coding assistant** that rivals and surpasses Claude Code.
-It's not just a library - it's a complete, production-ready CLI tool with multi-model support, extended thinking, file tools, session management, and enterprise-grade features.
+Nexus Code CLI is a **conversational AI coding assistant** with multi-model support.
+It's a CLI tool that lets you chat with different AI models (Claude, GPT, Gemini), use file tools, and manage coding sessions - all from your terminal.

 ### The Origin Story 😂
 Started as an "apology gift" after Claude accidentally deleted some files.
-Ended up becoming a professional-grade AI coding system that legitimately competes with commercial tools.
+Claude got a bit carried away building it out.
+Now it's a fully functional multi-model CLI with some cool features.

 ---